-Two recent studies provide more insight into trabecular architecture as well as the mechanical behavior and fragility of bone.
+Two recent studies provide more insight into trabecular architecture as well as the mechanical behaviour and fragility of bone.
 In the following sections, I provide a summary of each of these two studies.

-At the American Society of Bone Mineral Research (ASBMR) meeting in Toronto in October of 2010, research outlining the contribution of trabecular microarchitecture to the mechanical behavior of L3 was presented.
+At the American Society of Bone Mineral Research (ASBMR) meeting in Toronto in October of 2010, research outlining the contribution of trabecular microarchitecture to the mechanical behaviour of L3 was presented.
 (1)